risoflora/wethr/README.md

 ## Thanks

-This project was inspired by [twobucks's wethr][twobucks-wethr-url].
+This project was inspired by [twobucks' wethr][twobucks-wethr-url].

 ## License